Business and Information Technology

 Credits 1

-IT Programming introduces students to systems design, programming for web applications, and programming hardware.
+IT Programming DE introduces students to systems design, programming for web applications, and programming hardware.
+Students explore programming concepts, use algorithmic procedures, implement programming procedures with one or more standard languages, and master programming fundamentals.
+Coding is used throughout the course.
+Graphical user interfaces may be used as students design and develop interactive multimedia applications, including game programs.
 Emphasis is placed on the programming process starting from system design to program completion.
-Current software and programming languages are taught.

 IT Web Technologies